U.S. backs new effort to issue green bonds -Treasury chief Yellen

 CIF was established in 2008 to mobilize resources and investments in low- and middle-income countries.
 It has drawn some $10.5 billion in pledges from 14 contributor countries and leveraged $61 billion in funding from other sources for projects that have benefited 72 countries to date.

 "The climate crisis is already here.
-This is not a challenge for future generations, but one we must confront today," Yellen said in prepared remarks.
+This is not a challenge for future generations, but one we must confront today," Yellen told hundreds of conference participants.
 "Rising to this challenge will require the wholesale transformation of our carbon-intensive economies."

+She told a separate event later Wednesday that she was the first U.S. Treasury secretary to take part in the annual U.N. climate conference, a testament to its importance.

+"The reason I am here is because climate change is not just an environmental issue.
+It is not just an energy issue.
+It is an economic, development and market-destabilizing issue, and I would not be doing my job if I did not treat it with the seriousness warranted," said Yellen, who previously headed the U.S. Federal Reserve.

 Yellen, who met with financial executives on Tuesday, said financial institutions with collective assets under management of nearly $100 trillion had united under the Glasgow Financial Alliance for Net Zero, or GFANZ, pledging to make their portfolios carbon-neutral by 2050.